Redistricting Reforms Reduce Gerrymandering by Constraining Partisan Actors: Estimated Causal Effects of Redistricting Reforms

 \section{Estimated Causal Effects of Redistricting Reforms}

 The outcome of the redistricting process is a complete congressional districting plan.
 A plan can be evaluated in a number of ways---how many seats each party is expected to win, how many of the seats are competitive, how well the partisan composition of the delegation matches the voters' preferences, and so on.
 We begin this section by introducing quantitative measures of several partisan and nonpartisan aspects of districting plans.
 These constitute the outcome variables for the causal estimates we present in the second half of the section.
+Appendix Section~\ref{sec-app-raw} presents the results of descriptive analyses that are largely consistent with the main results shown below.